Sajal-BITian007/django-ajax-search/README.rst

 - Python 2.6 or Python 2.7
 - `Django <http://www.djangoproject.com/>`_ >= 1.3
 - `jQuery <http://jquery.com/>`_ >= 1.4.4
+#you can use higher version of python of Django/JQuery
 To install::

     easy_install django-ajax-search